chiragkuk24/time-tracker/README.md

 Java (Maven) application for tracking time on the job

 Time tracker

-This project is Forked from TechnicalGuftgu Repository for Jenkins
+This project is Forked from TechnicalGuftgu Repository for Jenkins Pipeline Project